team-coke-can-tower/LudumDare35/README.md

 ## Development

 The assets in this game-jam are linked using a Google Drive.
-To load them into the correct place, you must use symlinks, as below, to do this, see below:
+To load them into the correct place, you must use symlinks as shown below:

  - First clone the repository into the correct location